bagder/http3-explained/en/h3-altsvc.md

 If the initial connection uses HTTP/2 or even HTTP/1, the server can respond and tell the client that it can connect back and try HTTP/3.
 It could be to the same host or to another one that knows how to serve that origin.
-The information given in such an Alt-svc response has an expiry timer making clients will information that for a period of time so that subsequent connections and requests can go directly to the alternative host using the suggested alternative protocol.
+The information given in such an Alt-svc response has an expiry timer, making clients able to direct subsequent connections and requests directly to the alternative host using the suggested alternative protocol, for a certain period of time.

 ## Example